OlivierSohn/hamazed/BACKLOG.md

   - unit-test resampleWithExtremities

+  - merge these modules so that the interpolable instances are visible in the doc: base ++ interpolate base ++ draw ++ render.term ++ render.naive
+    - use internal libraries to keep the structure.

   - refactor Coords : Coords Pos / Coords Speed : it is important when converting to / from continuous I don't think there is a need yet to convert a speed to discrete?